 “Writing Beyond Your Own Experience Requires More Than Research: Hiring a Sensitivity Reader” was accepted for publication in Women’s Fiction Writers Association Write-Away Blog

-“The Book of Quiet Girls Who Burn,” Linda’s poem in response to President Trump telling a female reporter, “Quiet.
+“The Book of Quiet Girls Who Burn” Linda’s poem in response to President Trump telling a female reporter, “Quiet.
 Quiet, piggy,” was published online in New Verse News.

-“Spellcheck Nation,” a poem about words most searched for spelling state by state, was accepted by Stone Poetry Quarterly for 2026, and “Like Learning a New Language,” a poem about Linda looking through her mother’s things as a girl, was accepted by Midwest Review for 2026.
+“Like Learning a New Language,” a poem about Linda looking through her mother’s things as a girl, was published by Midwest Review 2026.

 Book Bound: Supporting Indie Bookstores: Linda’s interviews with two bookstore owners: